pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 });
 ```

-Even if I use the same schema, I can create personUpdateInput that is different from personInput because fakerjs creates data randomly.
+Even if I use the same schema, I can create personUpdateInput that is different from personInput because @faker-js/faker creates data randomly.
 The properties of fetchedPerson is expected to match the personUpdateInput at the same time is expect to not match the personInput.

 ### PersonModel Delete Test